 The scope of internal audit work extends to services provided through partnership arrangements.
-The Head of Governance at Wyre Council should decide, in consultation with all parties, whether internal audit staff should conduct the work to derive the required assurance or rely on the assurances provided by others.
+The Audit and Risk Manager at Wyre Council should decide, in consultation with all parties, whether internal audit staff should conduct the work to derive the required assurance or rely on the assurances provided by others.

-If the Head of Governance or those charged with governance consider that the level of internal audit resources in any way limits the scope of internal audit work, or prejudices the ability of internal audit to deliver a service consistent with the definition of internal audit, they should advise the Audit Committee immediately.
+If the Audit and Risk Manager or those charged with governance consider that the level of internal audit resources in any way limits the scope of internal audit work, or prejudices the ability of internal audit to deliver a service consistent with the definition of internal audit, they should advise the Audit Committee immediately.